Henri Béraud

 Henri Béraud ([ɑ̃ʁi beʁo]; 21 September 1885 in Lyon – 24 October 1958 in Saint-Clément-des-Baleines, Ré Island), also known as Tristan Audebert, was a French novelist and journalist.
 He was sentenced to death in 1945, which was later commuted to life imprisonment, for collaboration with Germany.

 Life

 Henri Béraud was the son of a baker.
 In 1903 he began his work in journalism.

 He joined the satirical weekly Le Canard enchaîné in February 1917, recommended by Paul Vaillant-Couturier, and Roland Dorgeles.
 He renewed his old friendship with Albert Londres.
-He also wrote for Le Crapouillot, the magazine started by Jean Galtier-Boissiere.